Wed, 08/10/2011 – 00:42 – PokerPages Staff

 This poker tool is considered one of the most advanced poker odds calculators to be found on the internet.
 Developed by Texas Calculat’em, it’s used by more then 25,000 players and provides a number of great features, for example it shows the odds calculations for pots, your hand odds and outs as well as a wide range of betting tips.

-To learn more, check out PokerSchoolOnline, the best source on the internet for poker related learning.
+Beginner poker players can learn more about playing poker by visiting PokerSchoolOnline, the best source on the internet for poker related learning.
 Afterwards, why not test those skills by playing free at PokerStars.net.
-Also, check out the PokerPages section on Poker Information and Poker Articles for more poker betting, tips, bets, and strategies.
+Also, check out the PokerPages section Poker Information and Poker Articles for more poker betting, tips, bets, and strategies.